-Please note: The information displayed here is current as of Wednesday, December 19, 2018, but the official Course Catalog should be used for all official planning.
+Please note: The information displayed here is current as of Wednesday, March 20, 2019, but the official Course Catalog should be used for all official planning.

 This catalog was created on Wednesday, March 20, 2019.

 Film studies regards video material in all its formats and platforms as vital art forms and cultural artifacts that can be rigorously analyzed.
 Students are also increasingly involved in video production, and that activity is scheduled to grow as the Film Studies program adds faculty and a new production facility.
 Although they draw on literary and artistic traditions, films and other video materials have always had their own identifiable properties and conventions.
 The courses listed below pay particular attention to the history, analysis, and interpretation of video as a key form of modern culture.
 Film studies courses provide students with background in the theory and criticism of moving images, because without some knowledge of how filmmakers create images, we miss both a deeper level of enjoyment and the opportunity to explore the technical, stylistic, and rhetorical devices that films employ to create and convey meaning.
 Film studies invites interdisciplinary approaches.
 Course offerings in film studies at Lawrence University are drawn from various language departments: Chinese, English, French, German, Russian, and Spanish; there are also film courses in the Departments of Anthropology, Art and Art History, History, and Theatre Arts and in the Conservatory of Music.
 Students taking courses in film studies have access to a wide range of interpretive methodologies, national cinemas, film styles, and genres, and they can combine an interest in film with almost any discipline in the liberal arts.

 Required for the interdisciplinary area in film studies